kiango/R/README.txt

-R machine learning workflow using Caret library.
+R machine learning workflow using Caret and Random Forest library.

-Stepwise processing methods for data modelling.
+Stepwise processing methods for data modeling.
 The workflow includes data preparation, algorithm selection, training model and a test of final model.

+Prediction improvement made by using Random Forest method.
+But there is still room for model improvement by studying by introducing more business domain related data, such as weather condition data etc.